winterstein/charity-supermarket/pages/index.md

     <div class="col-md-4">
       <h2>What We Do</h2>
       <p>
-      Charity Supermarket shows your impact - for the donations you make via Charity Supermarket and the donations you make elsewhere.
+      Charity Supermarket will convert your donation from a £ amount into the change that you have made in the world.
       </p>
       <p>
 	Charity Supermarket's impact models are calculated independently of the charities themselves, so you can have confidence that they show you the true picture of what you achieved with your giving.
 	</p>
 	<p>
-	Impact indications available for all of the top 50 charities in the UK, and several others.
+	Impact indications available for most of the major charities, and several smaller ones too.
 	</p>
     </div><!-- ./what we do -->
     <div class="col-md-4">